Understanding Provider Networks

 Basic coverage includes a comprehensive eye examination and a pair of eyeglasses or set of contact lenses.
 Allowances sometimes are given for designer frames, specialty lenses and LASIK or PRK refractive surgery.

-A participant sometimes must pay a deductible, which is a minimum dollar amount, before plan services go into effect.
-Often, participants must pay a co-pay, which is a fixed dollar amount, each time they access a service from a network provider.
-Usually, limits are set on the number of times a participant may access a service.
+A participant sometimes must pay a deductible, which is a minimum dollar amount, before plan benefits go into effect.
+Often, participants also must pay a co-pay, which is a fixed dollar amount, each time they access a service from a network provider.
+And limits usually are set on the number of times a participant may access a service during a given coverage period.

 Most vision benefits packages also give allowances for services accessed through out-of-network providers.
 Typically, a participant using an out-of-network provider pays the provider in full at the time of service, then requests reimbursement of an allowed portion of the costs from their vision insurance company.